danvergara/dblab/docs/features.md

   * Connection profiles with secure credential storage in the OS keyring.
   * Query history: executed queries are automatically saved and can be browsed or re-used from a searchable list.
   * Read-only mode: use `--readonly` to prevent accidental writes by forcing the database session into read-only mode (PostgreSQL, MySQL, SQLite, Oracle, and SQL Server).
+  * Built-in help modal: press `?` to display a help overlay showing all available key bindings; press `Esc` to dismiss it.